jentranxd/ChemGen_Abau/README.md

 Code and input files for manuscript in preparation for Molecular Systems Biology.
 Notes in each folder provide more methodological detail for scripts there.
 This code is meant to be a snapshot of code used, and this repo is unlikely to be updated beyond this publication.
 Questions about the publication can be addressed to the corresponding author.
-Feel free to contact jentranxd or ryandward directly for more code-oriented consult.
+Feel free to contact jentranxd or ryandward directly for more code-oriented consult (but no promises on response time).

 ### Sequencing processing:
 Initial sequencing data counting and QC